pingidentity/pingone-go-client/pingone/docs/DaVinciFlowGraphDataRequestElementsNodeDataProperties.md

 ### GetCustomScript

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetCustomScript() DaVinciFlowGraphDataRequestElementsNodeDataCustomScript`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetCustomScript() DaVinciFlowGraphDataRequestElementsNodeDataPropertiesCustomScript`

 GetCustomScript returns the CustomScript field if non-nil, zero value otherwise.

 ### GetCustomScriptOk

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetCustomScriptOk() (*DaVinciFlowGraphDataRequestElementsNodeDataCustomScript, bool)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetCustomScriptOk() (*DaVinciFlowGraphDataRequestElementsNodeDataPropertiesCustomScript, bool)`

 GetCustomScriptOk returns a tuple with the CustomScript field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetCustomScript

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetCustomScript(v DaVinciFlowGraphDataRequestElementsNodeDataCustomScript)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetCustomScript(v DaVinciFlowGraphDataRequestElementsNodeDataPropertiesCustomScript)`

 SetCustomScript sets CustomScript field to given value.